 This auxiliary matrix is not quite unique.
 The nonzero columns of correspond to -module generators of the invariant summands.
 Those summands are cyclic as -modules, but the generators for those summands are only unique up to scaling by units.

-In particular, different sequences of elementary row/column operations (when computing the Smith Normal Form) can lead to slightly different auxiliary matrices.
+In particular, different sequences of elementary row/column operations (when computing the Smith normal form for ) can lead to slightly different auxiliary matrices.
 This will lead, in turn, to slightly different change-of-basis matrices.
 This is exactly the same situation that occurs when diagonalizing a (diagonalizable) matrix: each eigenbasis provides a suitable change-of-basis, but there is no unique eigenbasis.

 Examples